 What is hereditary diffuse gastric cancer?

-Hereditary diffuse gastric cancer (HDGC) is an inherited condition associated with an increased risk of gastric (stomach) cancer .
+Hereditary diffuse gastric cancer (HDGC) is a rare inherited condition associated with an increased risk of gastric (stomach) cancer.
 The stomach is located in the upper abdomen and plays an important role in digesting food.
 When food is swallowed, it is pushed down the muscular tube that connects the throat with the stomach, called the esophagus, and enters the stomach.
 The muscles in the stomach mix the food and release gastric juices that help break down and digest the food.
 The food then moves into the small intestine for further digestion.
 Some people commonly refer to the stomach as the entire abdomen.
 However, doctors make a distinction between the stomach, which is an organ, and the abdomen, which is the area of the body between the chest and pelvic bones that holds many organs.

 What causes HDGC?